Logos and Branding Standards

-Independent Identities represent a complete visual departure from the University.
+Independent Identities represent a complete visual departure from the university.
 They are used as independent logos and follow their own identity standards.
-Some examples of these identities are CSUSM Corporation, Sodexo and CSU Institute for Palliative Care at CSUSM.
+Some examples of these identities are Sodexo and CSU Institute for Palliative Care at CSUSM.

-Please always use the official renditions of the CSUSM logo and replace any older iterations of the University logo where they exist.
+Please always use the official renditions of the CSUSM logo and replace any older iterations of the university logo where they exist.
 Abiding by these standards will ensure a unified, professional appearance across all communications mediums.
-We encourage all those who use the logo to read through the style guide pages and if you have any questions please do not hesitate to contact the Office of Communications at firstname.lastname@example.org.
+We encourage all those who use the logo to read through the style guide pages and if you have any questions please do not hesitate to contact University Communications at email@example.com.

 The following older CSUSM logos have been retired/decommissioned:

 LOGO PLACEMENT AND FREE SPACE

 The following rules apply to the University Seal, the University Logo, the Spirit Logo, and all variations:

 Typically, an official university logo should appear at the very top (above main content area) or the very bottom (below main content area) of any given document.
 The campus website and printed letterhead templates are examples of placement at the top of a document.
 A typical campus brochure with logo and contact information at the end of the body text is an example of placement at the bottom of a document.
 Other vertical placement may be appropriate in unique document layouts (eg: vertical centering).